pgmrgeek/PhotoboothMgr/README.md

 Six sets of predefined print layouts are supported in this base release, with further add-on packs to be added in the near future.
 The default set can generate animated gifs, but the first add-on pack will show spectacular 3 layer animations.

+To install this package -

+Make sure you have Microsoft .NET framework 4.5 installed on your machine.
+See the link below to download it.

-To install this package, pull from github, maintaining the folder structure.
-The parent folder is called "OnSite" and must be located in the root of Drive C.  Sorry, but its hardcoded for now.
+Next, pull the PhotoboothMGR repository from github.
+Once you pull it, copy/move the contents to a new folder.
+This parent folder is called "OnSite" and must be located in the root of Drive C.  Sorry, but its hardcoded for now.
 Here is the folder structure required -

 c:\OnSite                - Parent folder and Kiosk folder.
 Any jpg landing here gets processed.<br>
 c:\OnSite\actions        - holds Photoshop's action sets and javascript.<br>